 Don’t get this wrong, documentation is important and it will be written, however at the right point in time.
 'Seeing is believing’ will create proponents and it will prepare everyone for change.
 And change will come, the question is how radical and sudden this change has to be.

-In essence such an approach takes elements of the Agile Methodology and just applies it in reality.
+In essence, such an approach takes elements of the Agile Methodology and just applies it in reality.
 The approach builds prototype after prototype and we all know that prototypes are very rarely also the finished product.
-The difference is that most everyone loves to touch and feel a product before its inception.
+The difference is that almost everyone loves to touch and feel a product before its inception.

 Ask us how we make this approach work, it for sure gives us at Novigo an enormous amount of confidence going into a project.
 More details on this at a later point in time.

 And this is what this aspect is about.
 Most software sales cycles stay on the surface.
-RFP's ask hundreds if not thousands of question towards capabilities of the software, they will ask for customer references, ask for effort estimates and hi-level budgets.
+RFP's ask hundreds if not thousands of questions about the capabilities of the software, they will ask for customer references, ask for effort estimates, and high-level budgets.

 Allow Novigo to help you in bringing this realism into your project planning phase, Preparation is Everything.

 The purpose of this blog is to remind you of some basic principles.
 A decision for SAP TM is one for the future of a company.
 The effort might seem insurmountable, the best way to solve this problem is to break it down into smaller elements.

 S.T.A.R. gives you an opportunity to start in a more structured manner.
 Allow Executives to have the vision, on project level the task at hand is to translate this vision into a pragmatic and realistic approach.
 If you gather the right talent, you are already halfway to the finish line.